What’s the difference between Original Medicare and Medicare Advantage?

 Whether you choose Original Medicare or Medicare Advantage depends on many factors:

-- Plans offered in your state
+- Plans offered in your area

 - Costs